Best Data Science Bachelor’s Degrees (2023)

-So, in this post, we’ll go over levels, disciplines and university ranks.
-These will help you decide what degree is worth pursuing… Or if your current degree is suitable for the field.
+So, in this post, we’ll focus on the most common undergraduate data science degrees and also explore some viable options for postgraduate study, and some popular online data science degrees.
+These will help you decide what qualification is worth pursuing… Or if your current degree is suitable for the field.

 But before we get down to the results, we want to quickly disclose the methodology behind our approach.

-Our results show that virtually all data scientists have graduated from an institution of higher education.
-This includes Bachelors, Masters, MBAs, and Ph.Ds.
-However, some degrees seem to be much more popular than others.
+Our results show that virtually all data scientists (91%) have graduated from an institution of higher education.

-Nearly 12% of the data scientists worldwide had only completed an undergraduate prior to entering the field.
-But in some countries, like India, the number goes up to 31%.
+Moreover, nearly 12% of the data scientists worldwide had only completed an undergraduate prior to entering the field.
+While in some countries, like India, the number goes up to 31%.

-This refreshing indicator shows employers are starting to value skills over years of schooling.
-So, a qualified candidate today has a higher chance of breaking into the field, compared to two years ago.
+This refreshing indicator shows employers are starting to value skills over years of schooling as the market for data science jobs grows at scale.
+So, even though graduate degrees still hold primacy, a qualified candidate today has a higher chance of breaking into the field, compared to three years ago.
+Even if they have completed only a data science bachelor’s degree.

 And if we take a quick look at the job adverts available online, we’ll see that most of them list B.A. or M.S. degrees as the desired educational level.

-How to Choose the Best Degrees to Become a Data Scientist?
+How to Choose the Best Data Science Bachelor’s Degree?

 A major, a concentration or a discipline – no matter how you call it, each degree has a field of expertise.